 Bedfordshire Archives collects business records from Bedfordshire businesses of all sorts and sizes for their value for historical research.
 The records are generally about how the business was run and the trade in which it engaged.
 They may also be used for wider research into local or social, product and design history.
 They can provide legal evidence or be inspiration for new works.

-The world of business is very varied from the pillow lace account books kept by Rachel Read of Cranfield (ref: X259) to the complex production records of W H Allens (ref: AQ) or London Brick (ref: Z41).
+The world of business is very varied from the pillow lace account books kept by Rachel Read of Cranfield (ref: X259) to the complex production records of W H Allens (ref: AQ) or London Brick (ref: Z41) and the colourful catalogues of Meltis sweets (ref: X853).

 Business records may be received directly from the firm concerned in which case they may be added to over a period of years, or from other sources such as ex-employees, the official receiver or the next tenant of a building who finds that the previous business left records behind (Z938).